 Clubs and Organizations

-SHA clubs offer students the opportunity to further develop their interests and passions in a variety of hospitality-related areas, including spas, sales and marketing, food and beverage, real estate, entrepreneurship, and much more.
+Hotel School clubs offer students the opportunity to further develop their interests and passions in a variety of hospitality-related areas, including spas, sales and marketing, food and beverage, real estate, entrepreneurship, and much more.
 Clubs are active throughout the academic year with a wide range of events, including bringing in industry leaders (often alumni of the school) who share their expertise, hosting charity events, and touring facilities to learn more about a particular aspect of the industry.

 More information on the below clubs can be found on Cornell University's Student Organizations site:

-- Air and Sea Society, Cornell
+- Air and Sea Hospitality, Cornell

 - American Hotel and Lodging Association, Student Chapter, Cornell University